 In addition to conducting private mediations, Mr. Gruber serves on several mediation panels, including that of the American Arbitration Association, the San Diego Superior Court, the California Association of Realtors, and the Greater San Diego Association of Realtors Real Estate Mediation Center (REMC).
 In 2012, Mr. Gruber served as vice-chair, and in 2013 and 2014 as chair, of REMC’s Executive Committee.

 There is no set format for all mediations.
 If a joint session is warranted, one will be recommended.
-If the parties are uncomfortable meeting in joint session, none will be likely to be held.
-If speaking separately to one or more of the attorneys will move the matter forward, that’s what will occur.
+If the parties are uncomfortable meeting in joint session, it is likely none will be held.
+If speaking separately to one or more of the attorneys outside the presence of their respective clients will move the matter forward, that’s what will occur.
 Confidentiality and confidence in the mediator, along with the mediator’s knowledge, patience, and perseverance, are the keys to a successful mediation, and those factors are what make Mr. Gruber enormously successful at what he does.